Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Somerset is a vital asset for the regional agricultural economy in Queensland.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Irrigation allocations are directly tied to these storage metrics.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context